NXX39

 The length modifiers and their meanings are:

 hh Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a signed char or unsigned char argument (the argument will have been promoted according to the integer promotions, but its value shall be converted to signed char or unsigned char before printing); or that a following n conversion specifier applies to a pointer to a signed char argument.
 If it is followed by an asterisk, then it specifies that the corresponding argument is of type signed char.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of type unsigned char.
+If it is followed by a caret, it specifies that the corresponding argument is of type unsigned char.

 l (ell) Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a long int or unsigned long int argument; that a following n conversion specifier applies to a pointer to a long int argument; that a following c conversion specifier applies to a wint_t argument; that a following s conversion specifier applies to a pointer to a wchar_t argument; or has no effect on a following a, A, e, E, f, F, g, or G conversion specifier.
 If it is followed by an asterisk then it specifies that the corresponding argument is of type long int.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of type unsigned long int.
+If it is followed by a caret '^', it specifies that the corresponding argument is of type unsigned long int.

 wN Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to an integer argument with a specific width where N is a positive decimal integer with no leading zeros (the argument will have been promoted according to the integer promotions, but its value shall be converted to the unpromoted type); or that a following n conversion specifier applies to a pointer to an integer type argument with a width of N bits.
 If it is followed by an asterisk then it specifies that the corresponding argument is of N-bit integer type.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of N-bit unsigned integer type.
+If it is followed by a caret '^', it specifies that the corresponding argument is of N-bit unsigned integer type.
 All minimum-width integer types (7.22.2.3) and exact-width integer types (7.22.2.2) defined in the header <stdint.h> shall be supported.
 Other supported values of N are implementation-defined.

 wfN Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a fastest minimum-width integer argument with a specific width where N is a positive decimal integer with no leading zeros (the argument will have been promoted according to the integer promotions, but its value shall be converted to the unpromoted type); or that a following n conversion specifier applies to a pointer to a fastest minimum-width integer type argument with a width of N bits.
 If it is followed by an asterisk then it specifies that the corresponding argument is of N-bit fastest minimum-width integer type.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of N-bit fastest minimum-width unsigned integer type.
+If it is followed by a caret '^', it specifies that the corresponding argument is of N-bit fastest minimum-width unsigned integer type.
 All fastest minimum-width integer types (7.22.2.4) defined in the header <stdint.h> shall be supported.
 Other supported values of N are implementation-defined.

 If a length modifier appears with any conversion specifier other than as specified previously, the behavior is undefined.